santi8ago8/TheGuardianFinder/README.md

 TheGuardianFinder
 =================

-TheGuardianFinder with the guardian open api/platform
+TheGuardian reader with "The Guardian open platform"

 to run:
 $ node app.js